 Thank you for taking the time to read about our religion and for being the type of person to become informed rather than simply mocking the faith of others.
 The fact that you’re searching this today says something positive about who you are.

-What Exactly Is the Mormon Temple Garment?
+What Exactly Is the Temple Garment that Latter-Day Saints wear?

 Most of our church services happen in a normal church building.
 We meet each Sunday where we hear sermons about Jesus Christ and His gospel, sing hymns, and study scripture together.
 There are many thousands of our church buildings around the globe which provide a meeting space for our 30,000 congregations worldwide.
 All of our church meetings in our churches around the world are open to the public and all are invited to attend.